 Whenever you log into an email client configured with the IMAP protocol, it will mirror any changes you make to the email server.

-IMAP won’t delete the email from the server after downloading.
+IMAP won’t delete the email from the server after downloading it.
 It will keep any replies you make, read status, and record all other actions.

 Whenever you log into your email server from your tablet or smartphone, your emails will sync across multiple devices.